Carles Marco (basketball)

-Carles Marco Viñas (born September 23, 1974) is a Spanish retired basketball player, who played as point guard, and the current assistant coach for Crvena zvezda of the EuroLeague and the ABA League.
+Carles Marco Viñas (born September 23, 1974) is a Spanish retired basketball player, who played as point guard, and the current assistant coach for Paris Basketball of the EuroLeague and the LNB Élite.

 Professional career

 Marco spent all his career in the two top divisions of the Spanish basketball, making his debut at Liga ACB in 1998 with Fórum Valladolid.
 He was selected to play the Liga ACB All Star Game in the 2000–01 and the 2002–03 seasons.
 He retired in 2009, after playing the second half of the 2008–09 LEB Oro season with Ford Burgos.

 National team career

 In August and September 2002, Marco was a member of the Spain national team that finished 5th at the FIBA World Championship in Indianapolis, U.S. Over eight tournament games, he averaged 4.9 points, 0.9 rebounds, and 1.9 assists per game.
 In September 2003, Marco was a member of the Spanish roster that won a silver medal at the FIBA European Championship in Sweden.
 Over six tournament games, he averaged 6.7 points, 1.5 rebounds, and 2.5 assists per game.
 In total, Marco played 34 matches for the national team.